IgorSukhinskii/MirasysTestApp/src/queries/ARCHITECTURE.md

 ### Relay
 Relay needs mostly the same stuff but it correctly handles pagination out of the box (since our API provides relay-style PageInfo).
 It also gives us Fragments which allow us to nicely encode the nested structure.

+### URQL / ReactQuery / etc...
+See no reason to switch

+### Tech choices: conclusion
+Either switch to Relay or stick with Apollo.
+I'll update it with the result after I'm done trying things out.